maifathy/github-repos-list/README.md

 # Trending Repos Web Page

-A simple web page to display trending repos in github
+A simple web page to display trending repos in github using React ** Data are limited to the last created in the last 30 days.
+** Pagination is tested for getting the top 1000 records as the documentation of gitHub library offers.
+** Used libraries:
+  -- react-redux
+  -- react-redux-loading
+  -- redux-thunk
+  -- redux

 ## Available Scripts